 SoftBank-backed Cohesity confidentially files for U.S. IPO

-Dec 21 (Reuters) - Cohesity, a data management software company backed by SoftBank Group Corp 9984.T, said on Tuesday it had confidentially filed for an initial public offering (IPO) in the United States.
+Dec 21 (Reuters) - Cohesity, a data management software company backed by SoftBank Group Corp's 9984.T Vision Fund, said on Tuesday it has confidentially filed for an initial public offering (IPO) in the United States.

+The San Jose, California-based company was valued at $3.7 billion after a funding round in March.
+Besides Japanese conglomerate SoftBank, Cohesity also counts venture capital firms DFJ Growth and Foundation Capital among its investors.

+The company, which claims to help businesses manage their data in a simpler and more cost-effective way, serves customers in sectors ranging from financial services, healthcare, government, pharmaceutical, retail, and technology.

 (Reporting by Niket Nishant in Bengaluru; Editing by Sherry Jacob-Phillips)